ExpressAI/EaaS_API_dev/README.md

 from eaas_api import Client
 client = Client()

-score_dic = client.score(inputs, metrics) # inputs is a list of Dict, metrics is metric list
+inputs = [{"src": "This is source.", "refs": ["This is reference one", "This is reference two"], "hypo": "This is hypothesis"}] metrics = ["bleu", "chrf"] # Can be None for simplicity if you consider using all metrics score_dic = client.score(inputs, metrics) # inputs is a list of Dict, metrics is metric list
 ```